zkat/miette/README.md

 by users, and snippet display with support for multiline reports, arbitrary [Source]s, and pretty printing.

+`miette` also includes a (lightweight) `anyhow`/`eyre`-style [DiagnosticReport] type which can be returned from application-internal functions to make the `?` experience nicer.
+It's extra easy to use when using [DiagnosticResult]!

-While the `miette` crate bundles some baseline implementations for [Source] and [DiagnosticReporter], it's intended to define a protocol that other crates can build on top of to provide rich error reporting, and encourage an ecosystem that leans on this extra metadata to provide it for others in a way that's compatible with [std::error::Error]
+While the `miette` crate bundles some baseline implementations for [Source] and [DiagnosticReportPrinter], it's intended to define a protocol that other crates can build on top of to provide rich error reporting, and encourage an ecosystem that leans on this extra metadata to provide it for others in a way that's compatible with [std::error::Error]